cloudyr/aws.sqs/README.md

 # AWS SQS Client Package #

 **aws.sqs** is a simple client package for the Amazon Web Services (AWS) [Simple Queue Service (SQS)](http://aws.amazon.com/sqs/) API, which is a message queuing service that can be used to facilitate communication between cloud and/or local applications.
+Possible use cases include:

+ - Logging error messages to process later
+ - Receiving messages from other AWS services (e.g., Simple Notification Service, Mechanical Turk, etc.)
+ - Piping output from one application into the input of another application without requiring a persistent connection

 ## Installation ##